Cheffin' it Up

 What was Learnt

-This was the first game I had developed start to finish within a game’s engine, and as such it was a major learning experience.
-Despite having coded for years this was the most freedom I had felt to create within education, for better and for worse, and due to the solo nature of the project I found myself under/overestimating the scope of the project constantly.
-On that front the greatest lesson I learnt throughout the project was planning, while I had plans for the project, I had underestimated how every component I wanted to develop was so much easier to work with once I broke it down into digestible segments.
-Decomposition has been a principle I have learnt about for years, it was here where its usage finally clicked, and I found the project to feel more like a puzzle to be solved rather than a labyrinth that I could run headfirst into.
+This was the first game I had developed start to finish using a games engine, and because of this it was a major learning experience.
+Despite having coded for years this was the most creative freedom I've had in education, for better and for worse, and due to the solo nature of the project I found myself under/overestimating the scope of the project constantly.
+The greatest lesson I learnt throughout the project was structuring my time.
+While I had plans for the project, I had to learn that each component I wanted to develop would be much easier to work with once broken down into smaller segments.
+The principle of splitting work up has been one that I have learnt about for years, but it was here where its practicality finally clicked, and I found the project become more like a puzzle to be solved rather than a labyrinth that I had to run headfirst into.

-This was massively assisted with communications amongst peers and mentors, despite the solo nature of the project, I would often find that having someone to bounce off ideas with or lend an ear to, gave me a deeper understanding of what I was working with before I tackled issues, helping me improve on new and old techniques and skills.
-Being able to work in a space where open communication was incentivised felt rewarding when I could make the results with the feeing.
+This was massively aided in communications with peers and mentors because despite the solo nature of the project, I would often find that having someone to talk it through with, gave me a deeper understanding of what I was working with before I tackled issues, helping me improve on my techniques and skills.
+Being able to work in a space where open communication was encouraged felt rewarding when those conversations led to a successful change.

-On the technical front the Unity Engine was great to work.
-My aim with this project was to utilise the engine to the best capability I could to reach a better understanding of its implementation.
-The use of tools such as prefabs, scriptable objects and unity events helped me better come to terms with the engine.
-Alongside JSONUtlity, I found that the engine directly assisted the development throughout and I hope to better understand other features within the engine in the future.
+In a technical context, Unity Engine was great to work with.
+My aim with this project was to utilise the engine its full capacity so I could better understand the possibilities.
+The use of tools such as prefabs, scriptable objects and unity events helped me come to terms with the engine.
+Alongside JSONUtlity, I found that the engine directly assisted the development throughout and I hope to understand other features within the engine more in depth as I work on future projects.

 Project Repository